-Sociology or better in all Sociology courses. of university study including SOC 100 and 101.
-Faculty compulsory common requirements should be met as detailed in §42.5.
+Honors Program AGPA Requirements Other Sociology A minimum AGPA of 3.3 with an average of 3.3 or better in all Sociology courses.
+Admission to Honors in Sociology normally occurs after completion of a minimum of ★24 of university study including SOC 100 and 101.
+Faculty compulsory common requirements should be met as detailed in §43.5.
 Women's Studies A minimum AGPA of 3.0 with an average of 3.3 or better in any Women's Studies (W ST) courses and cross-listed Women's Studies courses.
 Entrance to Honors in Women's Studies will ordinarily take place at the end of the second year of university-level studies.
 Students planning to apply for admission should consult the Women's Studies program advisor.

-IV.
-Admission Requirements for Cooperative Work Option Within Honors Programs
+V. Admission Requirements for Cooperative Work Option Within Honors Programs

-Students must have successfully completed a minimum of two years ( $\bigstar$ 60) in an academic program and otherwise meet the requirements for admission to the academic honors program.
+Students must have successfully completed a minimum of two years (\star 60) in an academic program and otherwise meet the requirements for admission to the academic honors program.
 (See §15.2.2 General and Specific Admission Requirements [above].)